dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/razor-pages-convention-features.md

 ## Page model action conventions

-The default page model provider that derives from [IPageApplicationModelProvider](/dotnet/api/microsoft.aspnetcore.mvc.applicationmodels.ipageapplicationmodelprovider) invokes conventions which are designed to provide extensibility points for configuring page models.
+The default page model provider that implements [IPageApplicationModelProvider](/dotnet/api/microsoft.aspnetcore.mvc.applicationmodels.ipageapplicationmodelprovider) invokes conventions which are designed to provide extensibility points for configuring page models.
 These conventions are useful when building and modifying page discovery and processing features.

 For the examples in this section, the sample app uses an `AddHeaderAttribute` class, which is a [ResultFilterAttribute](/dotnet/api/microsoft.aspnetcore.mvc.filters.resultfilterattribute), that applies a response header: